-When it comes to the cardiovascular system, there are many ways to create healthy, positive adaptations to improve overall fitness and function.
-Very broadly, the cardiovascular system can be developed in two different capacities.
+There are many ways to create healthy, positive adaptations to improve overall fitness and function through cardiovascular training.
+There are two broad capacities that can develop the cardiovascular system. .
 The first of which is ‘aerobically’, using oxygen as the main fuel source.
-The alternate method is using the ‘anaerobic’ system which simply means without the presence of oxygen as an energy source and therefore it relies on different fuel sources directly from the muscle itself.
+The alternate method is using the ‘anaerobic’ system, This simply means without the presence of oxygen as an energy source.
+It relies on different fuel sources directly from the muscle itself.

 The Aerobic System

 Typically described as any activity that is continuous and rhythmic in nature, such as cycling, running, skipping, swimming and walking.
 The key here is that it is continuous and can be maintained for long periods of time.
 When performed regularly, the cardiovascular system begins to make adaptations to compensate for the increased requirement of blood and oxygen around the body.
-This leads to changes first occurring in the heart itself, such as an increased ability to pump more blood from the chambers of the heart per beat.
+This leads to changes occurring in the heart itself, such as an increased ability to pump more blood per minute.
 This is known as an increase in stroke volume.
-As well as this, its common that the valves within the heart that act like passageways actually enlarge, this is also to compensate for an increased demand for blood and therefore can supply more around the body.
+As well as this, its common that the valves within the heart that act like passageways actually enlarge.
+This is also to compensate for an increased demand for blood and therefore can supply more around the body.

 The Anaerobic System